-The Deputy President (Education) is a primary advocate and champion of improving and maximising the academic experience of Imperial students.
-They lead and manage the Academic Representation Network, engaging with Reps to illuminate the most significant academic challenges or concerns of students.
+The Deputy President (Education) is a primary advocate and champion in improving and maximising the academic experience received by Imperial College students.
+They lead and manage the Academic Representation Network, engaging with Reps to illuminate the most significant educational issues experienced by students.
 Having identified problems, the Deputy President (Education) then engages various channels to arrive at solutions and drive change, whether this be through relationships with College members, collaboration with Departmental Representatives and Faculty Representatives or by working together with Union staff and the other Officer Trustees.
 The role holder must therefore be approachable and student-focussed to maintain a crucial role as the leader of the Academic Rep Network and to empower students to be critical change agents in their own education.